 - Move the story forward.

-Even with the information available on enneagrams, I still needed to sort the details and create realistic profiles.
-So for quick reference, I created this Story Character Blueprint.
+Even after a studying several books and websites, I still needed to sort the details.
+So for quick reference, I created this infographic.

 Enhance Character Profiles with Types

-- Protagonists with flaws that surface as they transition from healthy to unhealthy emotions and behaviors.
+- Protagonists with flaws that surface as they transition from optimal to sub-optimal emotions and behaviors.

-- Antagonists who see themselves as the heroes and heroines of their own stories, and don’t appear as cliched villains.
+- Antagonists who see themselves as the heroes of their own stories, and don’t appear as cliched villains.

 Character Development Matrix

-The Character Development Matrix shows how traits change based on whether the character feels more secure or experiences more stress.
+The Character Development Matrix shows how traits and behaviors change based on whether the character feels more secure (relaxed) or insecure (stressed).

-In this example, you’ll find that the Type 8: THE CHALLENGER offered many positive and negative traits for developing the story’s hero, Kyle West.
+Below are excerpts from the lead character’s profile developed for a thriller.
+In this example, the Type 8: The Challenger offered many positive and negative traits for developing the story’s hero, Kyle West.